menu

 Overview

 King William is a tiny town located in the state of Virginia.
 With a population of 276 people and just one neighborhood, King William is the 375th largest community in Virginia.
-King William has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+King William has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce